 - Volunteer as needed at LINK and the high school

-- Assist in the development and health of the student/mentor bond
+- Assist in the development and health of the Scholar/mentor bond

 - Communicate in a timely manner